Paris Metro: 1960–1990: development of the RER

-The network grew saturated during the 1950s.
+The network became saturated during the 1950s.
 Outdated technology limited the number of trains, which led the RATP to stop extending lines and concentrate on modernisation.
 The MP 51 prototype was built, testing both rubber-tyred metro and basic automatic driving on the voie navette.
-The first replacements of the older Sprague trains began with experimental articulated trains and then with mainstream rubber-tyred Métro MP 55 and MP 59, some of the latter having only retired in 2025.
+The first replacements of the older Sprague trains began with experimental articulated trains and then with mainstream rubber-tyred Metro MP 55 and MP 59, some of the latter having only retired in 2025.
 Thanks to newer trains and better signalling, trains ran more frequently.

 The population boomed from 1950 to 1980.
 Car ownership became more common and suburbs grew further from the centre of Paris.
 The main railway stations, termini of the suburban rail lines, were overcrowded during rush hour.
-The short distance between Métro stations slowed the network and made it unprofitable to build extensions.
+The short distance between Metro stations slowed the network and made it unprofitable to build extensions.
 The solution in the 1960s was to revive a project abandoned at the end of the 19th century: joining suburban lines together through new express underground portions in the city centre : the Réseau Express Régional (regional express network; RER).